Kallangouda/Rock-Paper-Scissors-Game/README.md

 ## Features

-- **User-friendly Interface:** The game features a clean and intuitive user interface, making it easy for players to understand and enjoy the game.
+- **User-friendly Interface:** The game features a clean and intuitive user interface,making it easy for players to understand and enjoy the game.

 - **Responsive Design:** The project is designed to be responsive, ensuring a seamless experience on a variety of devices, including desktops, tablets, and mobile phones.